-- Gorki Apartment Hotel - A meticulously designed property (but not overdone), each room in this design hotel comes with a kitchen.
-The hotel was built to appear like a typical Berlin apartment building and with many of the interior decorations coming from nearby flea markets, the designers have definitely succeeded.
+- Gorki Apartments - A meticulously designed property (but not overdone), each room in this well-designed boarding house comes with a kitchen.
+The building was designed to appear like a typical Berlin apartment building and with many of the interior decorations coming from nearby flea markets, the designers have definitely succeeded.
 Room prices from 115€ per night.

 - Hüttenpalast - An indoor caravan hotel in Neukölln, the room prices are some of the best for such an unique hotel property.
 Room prices from 55€ per night.

 - Hotel Indigo Alexanderplatz - It’s a small design hotel but the location can’t be beat if you need something convenient.
 Rooms are simple but cool with small flourishes of design.
 Just don’t expect a lot of frills.
 The only downside is the expensive breakfast option.
 Room prices from 100€ per night.